microsoft/planetary-computer-tasks/docs/user_guide/streaming.md

 A streaming workflow is similar to other pctasks workflows, but requires a few additional properties on the streaming tasks within the workflow:

+1. The workflow should have a single job with a single task.
-1. The task must define the streaming-related properties using `args`:
+2. The task must define the streaming-related properties using `args`:

    - `queue_url`
    - `visibility_timeout`